-Saving this one for (almost) last, a typical dish found on a Jamaican breakfast menu.
+When asking what food is Jamaican known for, this one probably doesn’t come to mind for culinary travelers.
+Saving this one for (almost) last, a traditional Jamaican dish found on a Jamaican breakfast menu.
 Saltfish is just what it sounds like, salted fish.
 It’s along the lines of a Spanish or Portuguese salted cod.
-It’s a fish that is salted and dried, and then reconstituted later, to help it last longer.
+It’s a fish that is salted and dried and then reconstituted later, to help it last longer.
 I ate a good amount of saltfish while in Jamaica, and I found it a little more salty and a little more dry than it’s European counterparts.

 And, yes, I was eating it as one of the top Jamaican breakfast foods, where it is served with ackee, something I had never heard of before landing in Jamaica.
 Ackee is a fruit that looks a little like jackfruit, native to Western Africa.
 When cooked it looks a little like scrambled eggs.
 I didn’t find the ackee to have its own unique flavor.
 It more takes on the flavor of the dish it is cooked into, much like tofu.

 What to eat for breakfast in Jamaica: Ackee and saltfish, yes in the morning!